adeniyi12/url-shortener/README.md

 -Open cloned folder and run `npm install`

-- Create a new database in MongoDB called `todos`
+- Create a new database in MongoDB called `urlShortener`

   -All other details for the db can be found in the .env file